 We hope that this step-by-step guide to preparing an obituary will help you craft an obituary that conveys the personality of your loved one, and clearly communicates service times and other vital information.

 Conventionality in formatting allows for readers to find the service times, and quickly determine whether the deceased is someone they know.
-In different areas of the country there are different conventions and standard formats for obituaries. will help you The larger the population served by a newspaper, the more likely it is that a very abbreviated notice, giving only the barest of information, will be the norm.
+In different areas of the country there are different conventions and standard formats for obituaries.
+The larger the population served by a newspaper, the more likely it is that a very abbreviated notice, giving only the barest of information, will be the norm.
 In more rural areas, the newspapers may not even charge for running obituaries, leading to more flowery phrases and the inclusion of more biographic information.
 Today, many obituaries are published in two versions; an abbreviated form for the newspaper, and a more detailed version that is read online at the funeral home website, or on other memorial sites.
 When preparing an obituary it is wise to look over the conventional form used in your local paper and organize yours similarly; facilitating the clear communication of service times and survivors.

 A funeral home or cemetery can provide you with all the relevant information that is recognized in your specific locale, and will help assist you in preparing and placing the obituary for your loved one in a timely and proper manner.